Aesma-Daeva/interactive-frontend/README.md

 * The map marker bounces when clicked so the user can see its exact location in case there are other overlapping markers.
 * The bouncing marker can be turned off by clicking on the same marker again.
 * If all markers are just clicked once, they will all continue to bounce.
-* There is also a table of results that gets generated in case the map marker that the user wants to click is overlapped by other markers, the user can still see information about that marker by click on the name of the establishment on the table list generated.
+* There is also a table of results that gets generated in case the map marker that the user wants to click is overlapped by other markers, the user can still see information about that marker by clicking on the name of the establishment on the table list generated.
 * The map can be zoomed in.
 * The pegman can be dropped for Google Street View.
 * Satellite imagery is also enabled and labels can be turned off.
 * Toggle full screen view is also enabled.
 * If there is no result for establishment, there is a custom pop up message that will tell the user that there are no results for their query.
 The user needs to click the "x" or "Close" button to close the modal.
 The same message will also show in the results table.

+    "Sorry!
+No result was found for this request."

 #### Weather Features

 * There is a "Show Weather" button and once the user clicks it, it shows the weather icon, short weather description and temperature for that city.
 * If there is no weather data to show, there is a custom message that will show and fade out after 4 seconds.
 Custom message:

     "Weather Status: Unpredictable!
 The weather information is still brewing for that place."

 ### Features Left to Implement